-Applicant's Response: Use will meet the noise Code requirements.
+Applicant's Response: The proposed use will meet the applicable County Code requirements related to noise levels.

 Staff analysis: Proposed CUP includes outdoor areas and must comply with noise ordinance.

 Section 62-1901(c)(2)(d) The proposed conditional use shall not cause the adopted level of service for solid waste disposal applicable to the property or area covered by such level of service, to be exceeded.